forever8896/inkverse/docs/PROGRESS_API_GUIDE.md

 2. **Frontend shows generation modal** with cost warning (~$0.70)
 3. **User clicks "Generate My Creature"**
 4. **Frontend calls:**
-   - `POST /api/generate-monster` → Creates monster generation job
+   - `POST /api/generate-monster` with `{ lessonId, chapterId, stepId, ...monsterParams }`
-   - `POST /api/progress/trigger-generation` → Links job to step
+   - Server atomically creates job AND links it to the lesson step via `createWithTrigger()`
-5. **User is redirected to** `/generate/[jobId]` to watch progress
-6. **On completion:**
-   - `PATCH /api/progress/trigger-generation` marks trigger as completed
+   - Returns `{ jobId, runId, resumed: true/false }`
+5. **Frontend polls** `/api/monster-status/[jobId]` until completion
-   - NFT minted and user can view their creature
+6. **On completion:** NFT minted and user can view their creature

+> **Note:** The separate `POST /api/progress/trigger-generation` endpoint is only used
+> for manual admin operations, direct API access, or legacy code paths.
+The primary
+> flow uses the atomic `POST /api/generate-monster` endpoint which handles both
+> job creation and trigger linking in a single database transaction.

 ---